 The dusk-to-dawn timers are also excellent features.
 These sensors automatically turn the lights on when the sun goes down.

-And this next-generation model floodlight with PIR motion detection is a must-have, too!
+And this new generation model outdoor PIR floodlight is a must-have, too!
 It provides a bright light with a high lumen count that helps to improve security at a cost-effective price.
-It’s weatherproof, and the all-black modern design will suit any porch setting.

 Perfect for lighting up hidden nooks, highlighting steps, or beautifying landscape features.
 They’ll also look good along the entrance or your porch railing.